 What is AANHPI Heritage Month?

-Asian American and Pacific Islander Heritage Month, AANHPI Month for short, is the celebration recognizing cultures from all across Asia and the Pacific Islands of Melanesia, Micronesia and Polynesia and their contributions to the United States.
+Asian American, Native Hawaiian and Pacific Islander Heritage Month, AANHPI Heritage Month for short, is the celebration recognizing cultures from all across Asia and the Pacific Islands of Melanesia, Micronesia and Polynesia and their contributions to the United States.

 When is AANHPI Heritage Month?

 In 1992, President George H.W.
 Bush signed a law that officially designated May as Asian/Pacific American Heritage Month.
-Renamed Asian American and Pacific Islander Heritage Month in 2009, the celebration recognizes cultures from all across Asia and the Pacific Islands of Melanesia, Micronesia and Polynesia, and their contributions to the United States.
+The month of recognition was renamed Asian American and Pacific Islander Heritage Month in 2009.
+President Barack Obama expanded the recognition to include Native Hawaiians in 2021.

 Danny Thomas founded St. Jude Children's Research Hospital on the principles of equity and inclusion.
 When it opened in Memphis, Tenn., in 1962, St. Jude became the first fully integrated children's hospital in the South.
 For more than 60 years, St. Jude has cared for some of the world’s sickest children regardless of their race, ethnicity, beliefs or ability to pay.

-St. Jude remains committed to diversity and is proud to celebrate the culture of Asian American, Native Hawaiian and Pacific Islander communities and their contributions to the lifesaving mission of St. Jude.
+St. Jude remains committed to its mission and is proud to celebrate the culture of Asian American, Native Hawaiian and Pacific Islander communities and their contributions to the lifesaving mission of St. Jude.

 Meet AANHPI St. Jude doctors and researchers